-The last method that can help you defuse emotions, is commonly referred to as the “bouncing ball.”
+The last method that can help you to control emotions in trading is commonly referred to as the “bouncing ball.”

-The application of this to dealing with your own emotions involves writing out your feelings and then reading them imagining a bouncing ball is jumping from one syllable to the next.
+The application of this to dealing with your own emotions involves writing out your feelings and then reading them, imagining a bouncing ball jumping from one syllable to the next.

 The5%ers let you trade the company’s capital, You get to take 50% of the profit, we cover the losses.
 Get your trading evaluated and become a Forex funded account trader.Get Your Forex Funded Trading Account